Skip to main content

 If you’re bitten, it’s important to wash the bite under running water immediately.
 You can create a mild salt solution by adding one teaspoon of salt to two cups of water.
 If the wound is bleeding, apply pressure with a bandage or dressing.

 Since cat bites are punctures, the design of the bite can push bacteria into your body.
 It’s important to see a doctor right away; they will probably prescribe antibiotics to help prevent infection.
-Your doctor may also recommend a tetanus booster and/or a rabies treatment.
+Your doctor may also recommend a tetanus booster or a rabies treatment.

 Having your cat up-to-date on his rabies vaccination is particularly important in the case of a bite.
-If your cat’s vaccination status is up-to-date, then the department of health will likely ask you to quarantine him for 10 to 14 days.
+If your cat’s vaccination status is up-to-date, then the Department of Health will likely ask you to quarantine him for 10 to 14 days.
 If your cat’s vaccine status is out-of-date, then that quarantine period could be longer.

-The bottom line on biting
+The bottom line on cat biting

-Hopefully, you won’t ever have to deal with a cat bite, but knowing the risks and the right steps to take can help to prevent the issue from becoming too severe.
+Hopefully, you won’t ever have to deal with a cat bite, but knowing the risks and the right steps to take can help prevent the issue from becoming too severe.
 If your cat bites you frequently, then talk to your vet about having your cat evaluated.
-Your vet might be able to identify a health issue that is causing your cat to bite, or to provide some tips to help you get your cat to stop the behavior.
+Your vet might be able to identify a health issue that is causing your cat to bite or provide some tips to help you get your cat to stop the behavior.
 There’s a reason behind your cat’s biting behavior which might take time to identify, but figuring out the cause can help you to get the behavior to stop.

 Paige Cerulli